 DECRIPTION

 File No. Z8-2020

 Roll No. 2216000005054500000

-Owner HEATON LINDA
+Owner LINDA HEATON

 Address 798056 3 RD LINE E

 Legal Description: CON 3 EHS PT LOT 22 RP 7R3156 PT PART 6

 Official Plan: Agriculture

 Zoning: Countryside (A)

 NEC/Greenbelt: n/a

 NVCA Regulated: yes

 Application Submission Date: December 16, 2020

 Public Meeting Date: March 3, 2021

-The owner desires to renovate an existing accessory building (garage) to a secondary single detached dwelling on the subject lands.
 The current Countryside (A) zone only permits a kennel on lands greater than 8.0 hectares.
-The application proposes a rezoning from Countryside (A) to a Countryside Exception Zone which permits a kennel on the Subject Lands with a lot size of 7.1 hectares versus the required 8.0 hectares.
+The application proposes a rezoning from the Countryside (A) zone to a Countryside exception zone to permit a kennel on the subject lands with a lot size of 7.1 hectares versus the required 8.0 hectares.

-The previous property owner had previously acquired a kennel license on the existing lot through a zoning by-law amendment:
+The previous property owner had acquired a kennel license on the existing lot through a minor variance approved by the Committee of Adjustment, resulting in the following: